A-stable Runge-Kutta methods for semilinear evolution equations: A -stable Runge--Kutta methods on Hilbert spaces

 \begin{remark} In the case of the semilinear wave equation, see Section~\ref{ss.swe}, assumption (A2) is satisfied with \mybf{$A_\rb = \P_0A$, where $\P_0$ denotes} the spectral projection corresponding to the eigenvalue $0$ of $A$.
 In the case of the nonlinear Schr\"odinger equation, see Section~\ref{ss.nse}, the operator $A$ is normal, so that (A2) holds trivially. \end{remark}

 \begin{lemma} Assume that \textup{(RK1)} and \textup{(RK2)} hold and that $A$ satisfies conditions \textup{(A2)}.
 Then \eqref{e.ShaEstimate} is satisfied \mybf{with $\Theta_\mS=1$}. \end{lemma}

-Before we can prove Lemma~\ref{l.RK.Lambda2}, we need some technical estimates on the operators which appear on the right of equation \eqref{eq:NewRKUpdate} and \eqref{eq:newRKStagesIter}.
+Before we can prove Lemma~\ref{l.RK.Lambda2}, we need some technical estimates on the operators which appear on the right of Eq.~\eqref{eq:NewRKUpdate} and Eq.~\eqref{eq:newRKStagesIter}.
 In the following, we denote $s$ copies of $\kY$ by $\kY^s$ and use the norm

 \begin{lemma} Assume \textup{(RK2)} and \textup{(A0)}.
 Then, for $h_*>0$ small enough, there exist $\Lambda \geq 1$ and $c_\mS \geq 1$ such that

 for all $h \in [0,h_*]$.
 Moreover, for any $\ell, n, \in \N_0$,